History of Abkhazia.

 VI century b.c. - beginning of Greek colonization.
 Greek colony cities Dioskuria (Sukhum), Pitiunt (Pitsunda), Guenos (Ochamchira) appear on the seacoast of Abkhazia.

-64 year b.c. - the period of beginning of roman dominion.
+64 year b.c. - the period of the beginning of Roman dominion.

-I century a.c. - first mentioning of apsilaa in the work of the roman scientist Pliniy Sekund.
+I century a.c. - first mentioning of Apsilaa in the work of the roman scientist Pliny the Elder.

 I century a.c. - according to the church tradition, apostles Andrey First-called, Simon Kananit preached Christianity among Abkhaz ancestor tribes.

-End of III century - new Christian community in West Caucasus is formed in Pitiunt, which is led by the participant of Nikey council (325) bishop Stratofil.
+End of III century - a new Christian community in West Caucasus is formed in Pitiunt, which is led by the participant of the First Council of Nicaea (325 AD) Bishop Stratofil.

-VI century - Abkhaz seacost is occupied by Persians for a brief period.
+VI century - Abkhaz seacoast is occupied by Persians for a brief period.

-First half of the 6th entury - Abkhaz ancestors apsils and abazgs are adopted Chrisitanity as their state religion.
+The first half of the 6th century - Abkhaz ancestors Apsils and Abazgs adopted Christianity as their state religion.
 Active construction of Christian temples started.

 737 year - battle at Anakopiya fortress against Arab hordes.

-786 year - formation of Abkhaz kingdom with a reign dynasty of Leonids.
+786 year - formation of Abkhaz kingdom with a reigning dynasty of Leonids.

-End of X century - replacement of dynasty of Abkhaz ingdom (Bagrat III becomes the king).
+End of X century - replacement of the dynasty of Abkhaz kingdom (Bagrat III becomes the king).
 Formation of the "Kingdom of Abkhaz and Kartvels".

-XIII century - disintegration of "Kingdom of Abkhaz and Kartvels".
+XIII century - the disintegration of the "Kingdom of Abkhaz and Kartvels".

-Beginning of XIII century- middle of XV century - active assimilation of Abkhaz seacoast bz Italian merchants from Genuya city, construction of Genuya trading stations and fortresses.
+Beginning of XIII century- middle of XV century - active development of Abkhaz seacoast by Italian merchants from Genoa, construction of Genoa trading stations, and fortresses.

-Second half of XVI century - lands of Abkhazia are under the Ottoman Empire influence
+The second half of the XVI century - the lands of Abkhazia are under the Ottoman Empire's influence.

-1810 year - Russian emperor Alexander I signed a Manifest, according to which Abkhaz princedom became part of Russian empire as autonomy.
+1810 - Russian emperor Alexander I signed a Manifest, according to which Abkhaz princedom became part of the Russian empire as an autonomy.

-Second half of XIX century - mass resettlement of Abkhazians to Turkey ("makhadjirstvo"), active colonization of Abkhazia by Mingrelians, Greek, Bulgarians.
+The second half of the XIX century - mass resettlement of Abkhazians to Turkey ("makhadjirstvo"), active colonization of Abkhazia by Mingrelians, Greek, Bulgarians.

-1864 - with the decree of emperor Alexandr II Abkhaz princedom was abolished and renamed to Sukhum military department of Russian empire.
+1864 - with the decree of Emperor Alexander II Abkhaz princedom was abolished and renamed into the Sukhum military department of the Russian empire.

-1864-1917 years - Abkhazia (Sukhum department, from 1883 - Sukhum district) is subordinate to administration of tsar's governor in Caucasus.
+1864-1917 years - Abkhazia (Sukhum department, from 1883 - Sukhum district) is subordinate to the administration of the Tsar's governor in the Caucasus.

-1918-1921 years. - occupation of Abkhazia by the forces of mensheviks' government of Georgia.
+1918-1921 - the occupation of Abkhazia by the forces of the Mensheviks government of Georgia.

 March 4, 1921 - formation of Soviet power in Abkhazia

-March 31, 1921 - formation of Abkhaz Socialistic Soviet Republic.
+March 31, 1921 - formation of the Abkhaz Socialistic Soviet Republic.

-May 21, 1921 - Declaration of revolutional committee of Georgia of "Independence of Socialistic Soviet Republic of Abkhazia".
+May 21, 1921 - Declaration of the revolutionary committee of Georgia of the "Independence of Socialistic Soviet Republic of Abkhazia".

-1925 y. - adoption of the Constitution of Abkhaz SSR
+1925 - the adoption of the Constitution of Abkhaz SSR

-1931 - Abkhazia is transformed to autonomous republic within Georgian SSR.
+1931 - Abkhazia is transformed into an autonomous republic within Georgian SSR.

-1941-1942 - military actions on the territory of Abkhazia during the course of Great Patriotic war.
+1941-1942 - military actions on the territory of Abkhazia during the course of the Great Patriotic war.

-1993 - sovereign Republic of Abkhazia is formed.
+1993 - the sovereign Republic of Abkhazia is formed.

 November 26, 1994 - new constitution of the Republic of Abkhazia is adopted.
 Vladislav Ardzynba becomes the first President.

-August 26, 2008 - The President of Russia Dmitry Medvedev signed the Decree "on recognition of the independence of Abkhazia".
+August 26, 2008 - President of Russia Dmitry Medvedev signed the Decree "On the recognition of the independence of Abkhazia".

 September 9, 2008 - The Agreement on establishing diplomatic relations between Russia and Abkhazia is signed.

-November 24, 2014 - The Presidents of Abkhazia and Russia Raul Khadjimba and Vladimir Putin sign the Agreement "on Alliance and strategic partnership between Russian Federation and the Republic of Abkhazia".
+November 24, 2014 - The Presidents of Abkhazia and Russia Raul Khadzhimba and Vladimir Putin sign the Agreement "On Alliance and strategic partnership between the Russian Federation and the Republic of Abkhazia".

 The territory of Abkhazia was populated by mankind from the ancient times and numerous archeological findings of the Paleolithic period (Iashtukha settlement), Mesolithic period (Kholodniy Grot, Grot Apiancha), Neolith period (Lemsa, Kistrik settlements) testify that.

-Abkhazians is one of the most ancient aboriginal ethnoses of Caucasus, language, culture and traditions of which are close and related to north Caucasian peoples: abaz, adygey, kabarda, circassians, ubikh.
-In linguistic relation they all represent Abkhaz-adyg group of north Caucasian language family.
-Abkhaz inhabit the territory of modern Republic of Abkhazia, which is situated in North-western part of Transcaucasia on the slope of Big Caucasus and Kolkhida lowland.
+Abkhazians are one of the most ancient aboriginal ethnic groups of Caucasus, language, culture, and traditions of which are close and related to north Caucasian peoples: Abaza, Adyghe, Kabarda, Circassians, Ubykh.
+In linguistic relation, they all represent the Abkhaz-Adyghe group of the North Caucasian language family.
+Abkhaz inhabit the territory of the modern Republic of Abkhazia, which is situated in the North-Western part of Transcaucasia on the slope of Big Caucasus and Kolkhida lowland.

-Supposedly, the first written mentioning of ancestors of Abkhazians are the cuneiform texts, made during the rule of Assyrian tsar Tiglatpalasar I (approximately 1115 - 1076 b.c.), in which there is information on abeshlaa tribes, and also kasks (possible ancestors of adigs).
-The theory of possible kinship of ancestors of abkhazo-adygs and khatts (people, living on the territory of the modern Turkish Anatoliya, who influenced the culture of the biggest state of Ancient East - Khett kingdom) is widespread among linguists.
+Supposedly, the first written mentioning of ancestors of Abkhazians was in the cuneiform texts, made during the rule of Assyrian tsar Tiglatpalasar I (approximately 1115 - 1076 b.c.), in which there is information on Abeshlaa tribes, and also kasks (possible ancestors of Adyghe people).
+The theory of possible kinship of ancestors of Abkhaz-Adyghe and khatts (people, living on the territory of the modern Turkish Anatolia, who influenced the culture of the biggest state of Ancient East - Khett kingdom) is widespread among linguists.

-The creation of colonies of ancient Greek city-states on the territory of modern Abkhazia, that played a major role in integration of Abkhazia to cultural habitat of antique world happened in VI century b.c.
+The creation of colonies of ancient Greek city-states on the territory of modern Abkhazia, which played a major role in the integration of Abkhazia to the cultural habitat of the ancient world happened in VI century b.c.
 The most popular of those colonies were Dioskuriada (on the territory of modern Sukhum), Pitiunt (Pitsunda), Guenos (Ochamchira).

-During Ist century b.c. after a long struggle with Pontiya kingdom the domination of Ancient Rome is established in the region.
-During this period the trade relations of the population of Abkhazia with the rest of Roman empire are actively developed; a rich archeological material is a proof of that.
+During the first century b.c. after a long struggle with the Pontiya kingdom, the domination of Ancient Rome is established in the region.
+During this period the trade relations of the population of Abkhazia with the rest of the Roman empire are actively developed, rich archeological material is proof of that.